As an Amazon Associate, we may earn commissions from qualifying purchases.

 - Remove the tape every night before sleeping.

 In time, the added support of the tape should decrease the pain in your heel.
-A whopping 90% of plantar fasciitis cases can see dramatic improvements after six months of use.
+A whopping 90% of plantar fasciitis cases can dramatically improve after six months of use.

 Using athletic tape for foot pain is one of the most popular ways to alleviate the symptoms of plantar fasciitis.
 It is very effective in reducing the stress on the ligaments, and acts as a preventive measure against other heel problems.

 Hot and Cold Treatments for Foot Pain Relief